 1721 Madison Ave.
 SE

-Self-styled “artpreneur” Edwin Anderson painted this mural on the south-facing wall of Load-a-Spud Potato Bar.
+Self-styled “artpreneur” Edwin Anderson painted this mural on the south-facing wall of Load a Spud Potato Bar.
 It includes this quote from Maya Angelou: “The more you know your history, the more liberated you are.”

 Continue north on Madison about 6/10 of a mile, just past Crawford St.